SebasUr/GridMR/README.md

 - `infra/`
 	- `docker-compose.yml`, `*/Dockerfile` – Local development and testing only
 - `deployment/`
-	- Terraform and shell scaffold for AWS (you will complete production details)
+	- Terraform and shell scaffold for AWS

 ---